Hope (NF song): Music video

 The official music video, released on the same day as the song, was directed by NF and Patrick Tohill.
 It opens with NF stranded on a wooden raft in the middle of an ocean and in an all-white outfit, rapping as he finds his way to the shore.
-Later, a clone of himself clothed entirely in black pushes NF through the roof of an abandoned mansion.
+Later, a clone of himself clothed entirely in black misguides NF around the island before mocking him and pushing him through the roof of an abandoned mansion.
 Wandering through, NF confronts a different version of himself in every room he enters, each of them representing NF during a particular era of his musical career.
 He is eventually transported to a mountain top, looking lost as he raps.